-When you’re panicking about a lost phone or trying to check where a family member is, the last thing you want to see is Find My iPhone not working.
-If you’re wondering why is Find My iPhone not working, this guide walks you through the likely causes and shows straightforward, practical fixes you can try right away.
+When you're panicking about a lost phone or trying to check where a family member is, the last thing you want to see is Find My iPhone not working.
+If you're wondering why Find My iPhone is not working, this guide walks you through the likely causes and gives you 13 practical fixes you can try right now — 5 quick checks, 5 advanced fixes, 2 Family Sharing solutions, and 1 reliable backup for when Apple's tool lets you down.

-This guide keeps each step short and actionable so you can resolve the issue (or set up a dependable backup) without digging through confusing tech talk.
-Don’t miss out.
+Each step is kept short and actionable, so you can resolve the issue — or set up a dependable backup — without digging through confusing tech jargon.
+Let's get your location working again.

 - Table Of Contents

-- STEP 2: Quick Checks - 5 Fast Things to Try First
+- Quick Checks: 5 Fast Fixes to Try First

 -